grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/_index.md

 Grafana-managed alert rules are the most flexible alert rule type.
 They allow you to create alerts that can act on data from any of our [supported data sources](#supported-data-sources), and use multiple data sources in a single alert rule.

-Additionaly, you can also add [expressions to transform your data][expression-queries], set custom alert conditions, and include [images in alert notifications][notification-images].
+Additionally, you can also add [expressions to transform your data][expression-queries], set custom alert conditions, and include [images in alert notifications][notification-images].

 {{< figure src="/media/docs/alerting/grafana-managed-alerting-architecture.png" max-width="750px" caption="How Grafana-managed alerting works by default" >}}